balajigudala/my_-git/README.md

 git push                                                                    --> to push the master branch changes to remote repo.

 git push -u origin <branchname>                                             --> to push the branch changes to the remote repo.

+git push -d origin <branchname>                                             --> to push the deleted branch changes to the remote repo.

 git reset --soft HEAD~                                                      --> to delete the last commit.